Policy

 a.

-contract was on file at BWC.
-A resolution, authorized extending coverage for
+coverage.
+A completed U-69 contract was on file at BWC which authorized

-probationers performing community service in the Service Assistance Program,
+extending coverage for probationers performing community service in the Service

-also was on file at BWC.
-The Court maintained an electronic roster, which
+Assistance Program.
+The Court maintained an electronic roster, which listed

-listed probationers’ names, types of work being done and hours worked.
-In case
+probationers' names, types of work being done, and hours worked.
+In case of a

-of a probationer’s work related injury or illness, the court verified that the
+probationer's work-related injury or illness, the court verified that the

 specific probationer was on the roster.